230 total entries across 2 section(s)

 ENTROPYA measure of how much the score is likely to change — how "swingy" a game position is.

-EQUITYThe true value of a move, accounting for its score, the quality of the tiles you keep (leave), and board position.
+EQUITYThe true value of a move, accounting for its score, the quality and synergy of the tiles you keep (leave) with each other and the tiles on the board, and board position.
 The highest-equity play is not always the highest-scoring one.

 EXCHANGE (CHANGE / "PASSING N")Trading tiles instead of playing a word.
 Allowed only if at least 7 tiles remain in the bag.

-EXTENSIONAdding letters to an existing word (e.g., CHANT → PENCHANT).
+EXTENSIONAdding letters to the front or back of an existing word (e.g., CHANT → PENCHANT).
+A one-letter extension is called a "HOOK."

 FLOATERA useful letter already on the board that can help form longer words.